 - Nutrition team at Bill and Melinda Gates Foundation

 For internal review, a Senior Researcher and three Program Officers who were not otherwise involved in the grant investigation gave feedback on the plan for investigating the grant and two of these individuals reviewed the final case for the grant.

-About $33 million is from an anonymous donor, $3.5 million is from donations made to EA Funds for GiveWell's Maximum Impact Fund in 2021, $2.5 million is from GiveWell with funds that were donated unrestricted and designated by GiveWell's board for making grants, $2 million is from donations made to Effektiv Spenden for GiveWell's Maximum Impact Fund in October to December 2021, $1.4 million is from donations to GiveWell's Vanguard Charitable account for the Maximum Impact Fund in 2021, $0.5 million is from an individual donor, and about $4 million is from Open Philanthropy.
+About $31 million is from an anonymous donor, about $3.5 million is from donations made to EA Funds for GiveWell's Top Charities Fund in 2021, $2.5 million is from GiveWell with funds that were donated unrestricted and designated by GiveWell's board for making grants, $2 million is from donations made to Effektiv Spenden for GiveWell's Top Charities Fund in October to December 2021, $1.4 million is from donations to GiveWell's Vanguard Charitable account for the Top Charities Fund in 2021, $0.5 million is from an individual donor, $1.8 million is from donations to the Top Charities Fund between January and March 2022 (to make up for a gap in funding because we had overestimated the amount a donor we were advising would give), and about $4 million is from Open Philanthropy.

 Funding amounts per country are in our room for more funding analysis here.